mkduong-ai/fairdo/README.md

 </div>

 **FairDo** is a Python package for mitigating bias in data.
-The approaches, which are _fairness-agnostic_, enable optimization of diverse fairness criteria quantifying discrimination within datasets, leading to the generation of biased-reduced datasets.
+It works specifically for tabular data (`pandas.DataFrame`) where the data is pre-processed in such a way that it becomes fair according to a user-given fairness metric.
+The pre-processing approach is **fairness-agnostic**, enabling the optimization of different fairness criteria.
-Our framework is able to deal with non-binary protected attributes such as nationality, race, and gender that naturally arise in many applications.
+Our framework is able to deal with **non-binary** protected attributes such as nationality, race, and gender that naturally arise in many datasets.
-Due to the possibility to choose between any of the available fairness metrics, it is possible to aim for the least fortunate group (Rawls' A Theory of Justice [2]) or the general utility of all groups (Utilitarianism).
+Due to the possibility of choosing between any of the available fairness metrics, it is possible to aim for the least fortunate group (Rawls' A Theory of Justice [2]) or the general utility of all groups (Utilitarianism).

+The pre-processing methods work by **removing discriminatory data points**.
+By doing so, the dataset becomes much more balanced and less biased towards a particular social group.
+We approach this task as a combinatorial optimization problem, which means selecting a subset of the dataset that minimizes the discrimination score.
+Because there are exponentially many possibilities for selecting a subset, our approach uses **genetic algorithms** to find a fair subset.

 ## Installation